 This was Catherine’s third wardrobe change of the day.
 This time she used the opportunity to wear another sartorial selection recognizing her host country.
 The Duchess wore a dress by Markus Lupfer, a German-born, London-based designer.

 The teal bird-print jacquard dress is from the Pre Autumn/Winter 2017 Collection.
 It was a very different choice from Catherine’s usual style.
 The sleeveless dress is almost maxi-length.
-Thanks to HeavenQRF for Dress ID.
+Thanks to HeavenQRF for the Dress ID.

-Duchess added her own touch to dress by adding a chic belt.
+The Duchess added her own touch to the dress by adding a chic belt.
 Catherine teamed the dress with her Prada Scalloped Suede Sandals from last night.

-Catherine accessorised looks with her Soru Jewellery Baroque Pearl earrings and triple strand pearl bracelet.
+Catherine accessorized looks with her Soru Jewellery Baroque Pearl earrings and triple strand pearl bracelet.

 The Triple Pearl and Diamond Spacer bracelet belong to her late Mother-in-law Princess Diana.
 Diana wore the elegant piece on a number of occasions – most memorably with her Catherine Walker ‘Elvis’ outfit and Cambridge Lovers Knot Tiara.